The history of St Vincent’s Charitable Trust in Pinner

 St Vincent’s re-opened as a Nursing Home in July 2006.

 A book by former Chair of Trustees, Jacqueline A Scott, entitled ‘The Hospital on the Hill’ is available.
-Please complete the contact form if you are interested in purchasing a copy.
+Please contact email@example.com if you are interested in purchasing a copy.

 1907: Archbishop Bourne sets up home for crippled boys in Clapham.